Pine Mountain Settlement School

-TAGS: KATHERINE PETTIT Social Settlement in Kentucky Mountains Sassafras Album 1901; Katherine Pettit; Sassafras, KY; weaving; Hazard, KY; Hindman, KY; Knott County; Perry County; Harlan County; weaving; coverlets; Enoch Combs; Mary E. McCartney; May Stone; Rae M. McNab; W.C.T.U.
+TAGS: KATHERINE PETTIT Social Settlement in Kentucky Mountains Sassafras Album 1901; Katherine Pettit; Sassafras, KY; Hazard, KY; Hindman, KY; Knott County; Perry County; Harlan County; weaving; coverlets; Enoch Combs; Mary E. McCartney; May Stone; Rae M. McNab; W.C.T.U.
 Settlement; Hindman Settlement School; settlement schools

-Before Katherine Pettit came to Pine Mountain Settlement School she was involved in the establishment of Hindman Settlement School in Hyden, Kentucky.
-Her work there began just after the turn of the century and involved summer work with literacy camps and temporary shelters for the workers.
-One of these temporary summer shelters, established in the summer of 1901 at Sassafras, was located approximately ten miles south-southwest of Hindman, a larger town also in Knott County.
-Scenes from this earliest Sassafras camp may be seen in photographs 002 and 003 in this album.
+Before Katherine Pettit came to Pine Mountain Settlement School she was involved in the establishment of Hindman Settlement School at Hindman, Kentucky, in Knott County.
+Her work at Hindman began just after the turn of the century and involved summer work with literacy camps and temporary shelters for the workers.
+The first of these temporary summer shelters, established in the summer of 1901 at Sassafras, was located approximately ten miles south-southwest of Hindman, a larger town also in Knott County.
+Scenes from this earliest Sassafras camp may be seen in photographs 002 and 003 in the following album.

-The work in the very rugged hills surrounding Hyden brought her into contact with many of the mountain families in Knott, Perry, and eventually, Harlan counties.
-Pettit became fascinated with the “kivers” or coverlets that many of the women in the area wove and treasured.
-The patterns are some of the oldest known patterns passed along through weaving families who settled in the Southern Appalachians.
+The early work in the very rugged hills near Hindman brought Pettit into contact with many of the mountain families in Knott, Perry, and eventually, Harlan counties.
+Pettit became fascinated with the “kivers” or coverlets that many of the women in the region wove and treasured.
+The patterns are some of the oldest known pioneer patterns passed along through weaving families who settled in the Southern Appalachians.

-The Sassafrass Album donated to Pine Mountain by Katherine Pettit is a rare glimpse into the distant past of the craft of weaving.
-The small album captures the unique processes used by Appalachian mountain families who sheared their sheep, washed and carded their wool, spun the wool and then wove it into patterns.
+The Pettit “Sassafras” Album, donated to Pine Mountain by Katherine Pettit, is a rare glimpse into the distant past of the craft of weaving.
+The small album captures the unique processes used by Appalachian mountain families who sheared their sheep, washed and carded their wool, spun the wool and then wove it into complex patterns.
 These were processes that were often passed along through their families for generations and may often be traced to European origins.

-The life of the Combs family and their skills at weaving were captured in this small album of photographs belonging to Katherine Pettit which she titled “The Social Settlement in the Ky [Kentucky] Mountains, Sassafras, Knott Co[unty].
-1901.”
-The small and fragile album of 27 pages, held in the Pine Mountain archive, shows members of the Combs family and a young lady who was living with the Combs, shearing their sheep, washing the wool, drying the wool, picking and carding, dying the “hanks”, and finally spinning the wool to be placed on spindles.
-The images freeze this valuable pioneer process in time and allow the viewer to understand the many complex tasks associated with the manufacture of textiles in the Southern Appalachians.
+The life of the Combs family and their skills at weaving are captured in this small album of photographs belonging to Katherine Pettit which she titled “The Social Settlement in the Ky [Kentucky] Mountains 1901.
+Sassafras, Knott Co[unty]. ” The small and fragile album of 27 pages, held in the Pine Mountain archive, shows members of the Combs family and a young lady who was living with the Combs, shearing their sheep, washing the wool, drying the wool, picking and carding, dying the “hanks,” and finally spinning the wool to be placed on spindles.
+The images freeze this valuable pioneer processes in time and allow the viewer to understand the many complex tasks associated with the manufacture of textiles in the Southern Appalachians.